savitagup/901NodeIntro-1/Labs/Ch01-Intro/1ExecuteJS/README.md

 1. Complete all challenges.

 1. Mark your work as complete using the means specified for your class.
-Ask your instructor if they forgot to tell you. :)
+Ask your instructor if they did not tell you. :)

 ## Bonus